starkfell/100DaysOfIaC/articles/day.22.stage.in.storage.md

 ## Next Steps

 Now, I am ready for release.
-In the next two installments, we'll take the next step and make this approach even better.
-More dynamic, and even more secure.
+In the next two installments, we'll take the next step and make this approach even better, both more dynamic, and more secure.